DOC2PPT: Automatic Presentation Slides Generation from Scientific Documents: Approach

 \subsection{Model}

-\paragraph{Document Reader (DR)} We extract sentence and figure embeddings from an input document and project them to a shared embedding space so that the Object Placer treats both textual and visual elements as an object coming from a joint multimodal distribution.
+\paragraph{Document Reader (DR).} We extract sentence and figure embeddings from an input document and project them to a shared embedding space so that the OP treats both textual and visual elements as an object coming from a joint multimodal distribution.
 For each section $S_i$, we use RoBERTa~\cite{liu19roberta} to encode each of the sentences $T^{in}_{i, k}$, and then use a bidirectional GRU \cite{chung14gru} to extract contextualized sentence embeddings $X^{in}_{i, k}$:

 Similarly, for each figure $F^{in}_{q}=\{I^{in}_q, C^{in}_q\}$, we apply ResNet-152~\cite{he16resnet} to extract the image embedding of $I^{in}_q$ and RoBERTa for the caption embedding of $C^{in}_{q}$.
 We then concatenate them as the figure embedding $V^{in}_{q}$: